stormasm/nunotes/log/nuai.md

 ### Pull Requests

-The most important concept about submitting a PR to nushell is that if you do use an AI tool to assist you in writing the code you must fully understand each and every line of code that gets submitted.
+The most important concept about submitting a PR to Nushell is that if you do use an AI tool to assist you in writing the code you must fully understand each and every line of code that gets submitted.
 Relying on an AI tool to "write the code for you" and not carefully reviewing each line of code that gets generated and understanding what it does will not help the Nushell community and codebase move forward in a sustainable fashion.